ignaciobartol/fem-challenge-JT/README.md

 print(f"Computed length of the element using Gaussian quadrature: {length:.4f}")
 ```

-If we want to visually what we are integrating and the actual quarter circle
+If we want to visualize what we are integrating (i.e., shape function) and the actual quarter circle

 ```python
 import matplotlib.pyplot as plt